CameronH64/podcast-checkpoint/README.md

 - Change those two characters to "UU", keeping the rest the same.
 - This string of characters is the channel's upload ID!

+## Alternative method
+For the more tech savvy, this method may be more reliable.

+- Go to a YouTube channel's homepage.
+- Inspect element.
+- In the source code, search for "channelid".
+- It may not come up; if so, refresh the page, and try again.
+- It should show up in the search.
+- Replace the second character, the "C" to a "U".
+You now have that channel's upload playlist ID!

-While I plan on coding a native or external way of doing this, this will work for most channels.
+While I plan on coding a native or external way of doing this, this will work for most, if not all channels.

 # Need Help?
 Contact me at cholbrook582@gmail.com.